 WAITING MAID – Striped black and red petticoat; over-skirt of deep gold color, lined with red, forming a puff at the back; black velvet bodice, and white plastron, barred across with black velvet; small muslin cap with plaiting à la vieille, black velvet round it and a bow; a gold cross tied around the neck; red and white striped stockings; black shoes.

-WATTEAU – So called because the dress styles reproduced the images delineated by French painter Jean-Antoine Watteau, who died in 1721.
+WATTEAU – Another of the French masquerade ball costumes was the Watteau that was so called because the dress style reproduced the images delineated by French painter Jean-Antoine Watteau, who died in 1721.
 A sacque in most cases formed a part of this dress.
 It was fastened to the bodice (which is either high to the throat, or a low square at the back) in a double box-plait.
 Sometimes it was merely attached at the top, and then fell loosely, so that the body could be seen distinct from the plait; but more generally the plait formed the back of the dress.
 The sacque may be tacked to the front breadth, or it may be quite loose and distinct from the skirt and bodice.
 Sometimes it was looped up as tunic; or sometimes reached to the hem of the dress.

 ZOUAVE – Short jacket of red cloth, trimmed braid.
 Vest to match, fastened up to the throat.
 Very full breeches; fastened round the waist with a sash.
 Usual military accoutrements, spats, and shoes.